Cheap dim sum in Singapore

 A good-looking bao may come with pristine white skin, but their ugly cousins – the ones with patchy exteriors from juices of the meat stuffing seeping through – are often the tastiest.
-Most of Homemade Pau Specialist’s Char Siew Bao ($0.60) are ugly ducklings and that means bao skin of the right thickness.
+Most of Old Airport Road Specialise Homemade Pau Dian’s Char Siew Bao ($0.70) are ugly ducklings and that means bao skin of the right thickness.
+Painstakingly made by hand every morning, you can be sure that the dishes here are made with loads of love.
 Get some of their Siew Mai ($0.60 per piece) too, if you can, as these run out fast.

 Address: 34 Cassia Crescent, #01-86, Singapore 390034

 Specialise Homemade Pau Dian is not a halal-certified eatery.

 10. Chao Yue Xuan Dim Sum